centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [Administration] Sanitized and bound ACL menus definitions queries
 - [Administration] Sanitized and bound Auth class queries
 - [Administration] Sanitized and bound queries in ACL actions definition
-- [Configuration] Fixed a XSS vulnerability in the broker configuration page
+- [Configuration] Fixed an XSS vulnerability in the broker configuration page
 - [Configuration] Fixed an XSS vulnerability in the service template form
 - [Configuration] Sanitized and bound hosts dependencies configuration queries
 - [Configuration] Sanitized and bound queries in Centreon Broker configuration listing